Pond Care Year Round

 For Winter, when water temperatures drop below 55?
 Fahrenheit, stop feeding fish and shut down the biological filter.
 Drain all water from any exterior piping to eliminate cracking or breaking from eventual freezing or plan on running your pump throughout the Winter.

-To see the rest of this Educational Brochure filled with great information, join now!
+To see the rest of this Educational Pamphlets filled with great information, join now!